Dhul-Husni/amiapi/README.md

 [![Maintainability](https://api.codeclimate.com/v1/badges/d2da46e3ebbf5a4fbe80/maintainability)](https://codeclimate.com/github/Dhul-Husni/amiapi/maintainability)
 # Introduction

 Boost user conversions with AmiApi.
-Incentivise users with referral bonuses users and rewards on signup.
+Incentivise users with referral bonuses and rewards on signup.

 These docs describe how to use the AmiApi API.
 We hope you enjoy these docs, and please don't hesitate to [file an issue](https://github.com/dhul-husni/amiapi/issues/new) if you see anything missing.